-Canada is embarking on its second wave of cannabis legalization, which will add edibles, extracts and topicals for recreational consumption to the public, on October 17, 2019.
+Canada embarked on its second wave of cannabis legalization, which added edibles, extracts and topicals for recreational consumption to the public, on October 17, 2019.
 A limited selection of products will begin to appear in Alberta’s retail locations and on AlbertaCannabis.org throughout January, 2020, and beyond.

 Edibles: ‘Edibles’ refers to any foods or drinks that contain cannabis in a form that can be ingested, rather than smoked or vaporized.
 Digestion has to take place for the edible cannabis to have any effect.
 This slower process means there is a risk of consuming too much at one time.
 Offset time – or how long the edibles effects will last – can also be unpredictable.

 Extracts and Concentrates: ‘Extracts’ are highly concentrated cannabis extracts.
 Ingested or inhaled concentrates can legally carry a maximum of 1,000 mg of THC per package.

 No extracts or concentrates can include:

 - added vitamins or minerals